fluttercandies/extended_image/README.md

           cropRect.width.toInt(), cropRect.height.toInt());
 ```
 - convert to original image data

-it's original image data, you can use it to save or any other thing.
+output is original image data, you can use it to save or any other thing.
 ``` dart
    encodePng(cropData)
 ```